 Ithaca Seminar faculty members come from all across the campus and we offer 4-credit integrative liberal arts courses for all first-year students.
 These required courses introduce new students to college level academic inquiry as well as help smooth their academic and social transition to college.
 If you've been looking for an opportunity to stretch disciplinary boundaries and you enjoy close working relationships in seminar style classes, the ICSM program is for you!

 The Ithaca Seminar is an important requirement in the Integrative Core Curriculum (ICC) for first-semester students.
-The courses are topic based and align with at least one Theme and at least one Perspective.
-Please go the the ICC website to find more information about the Themes and Perspectives program.
-You might also want to look at the Fall 2014 offerings to get a flavor of what faculty are doing right now.
+Currently, there is a proposal that is seeking final approval from APC that will remove the link between ICSM courses and the Theme & Perspective program.
+We anticipate that this will be official by January.
+So, moving forward courses will not need be linked to a Theme or a Perspective.
+Please go the the ICC website to find more information about this campus wide general education program.
+You might also want to look at the Fall 2015 to get a flavor of what faculty are doing right now.

 To support course development for this program new faculty will automatically receive a summer curriculum development grant of $3,300.
 Returning faculty that have taught in the program three times since their last grant will be eligible to submit course revision grant proposals in Spring 2016.